Color Theory Basics: The Essential Guide for Designers

 Complementary Colors

-Complementary colors sit opposite each other on the color wheel (for example, blue and orange).
-They create maximum contrast and visual energy.
+Complementary colors sit opposite each other on the wheel (for example, blue and orange).
+They create maximum contrast.

 Best for: